 After you define the restore options, verify that your settings are correct and confirm the restore process.
-Restore Summary helps you to review all the restore options that you defined and modify them if necessary.
+The Restore Summary page helps you review all the restore options that you defined and modify them if necessary.

-1. On the Restore Summary dialog, review the displayed information to verify that all the restore options and settings are correct.
+1. On the Restore Summary page, review the displayed information to verify that all the restore options and settings are correct.

-- 2. Perform one of the following options: - If the summary information is incorrect, click Previous and go back to the applicable dialog to change the incorrect setting. - If the summary information is correct, click Finish to launch the restore process.
+- 2. Do one of the following: - If the summary information is incorrect, click Previous and go back to the applicable dialog to change the incorrect setting. - If the summary information is correct, click Finish to launch the restore process.